pauldijou/grab/README.md

   - cancel (Promise): when this promise is resolved, it will stop the request, rejecting it with a CancelError.
   - credentials (boolean): flag for `xhr.withCredentials`
   - responseType (string): assigned to `xhr.responseType`
+  - onProgress (function): a function called by the XMLHttpRequest with a [progress event](https://developer.mozilla.org/en-US/docs/Web/Events/progress).

 #### Returns